 Though, Ontario has established allowable exposure limits for many of the gaseous compounds in diesel exhaust including carbon monoxide, carbon dioxide, benzene, and PAHs.
-These limits are outlined in the regulation respecting the Control of Exposure to Chemical and Biological Agents (O. Reg.
+These limits are outlined in the regulation respecting the Control of Exposure to Biological or Chemical Agents (O. Reg.
 833).